Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Generative PointNet

-\subsection{MCMC sampling with Langevin Dynamics}
+\subsection{MCMC sampling with Langevin dynamics}

-To sample point clouds from the distribution $p_{\theta}(X)$ by Langevin dynamics, we iterate the following steps:
+To sample point clouds from the distribution $p_{\theta}(X)$ by Langevin dynamics, we iterate the following step:

-where $\tau$ indexes the time step, $\delta$ is the step size, and $U_{\tau} \sim {\text N}(0,I)$ is a Gaussian white noise.
-Since $f_{\theta}$ is a differentiable function, the term of gradient of $f_{\theta}(X_{\tau})$ with respect to $X$ can be efficiently computed via back-propagation.
-A momentum update and Metropolis-Hastings step can be added to correct for the finiteness of $\delta$, but most authors find that these can be ignored in practice if $\delta$ is set to be small enough.
-As to MCMC initialization, we can initialize long-run non-persistent MCMC from noise point clouds, or initializes persistent MCMC from noise point clouds, and within each subsequent learning iteration, run a finite-step MCMC starting from the synthesized point cloud generated in the previous learning iteration.
-Following Contrastive Divergence \cite{hinton2002training}, one may initialize the MCMC from the training examples sampled from the training data set within each learning iteration.
+where $\tau$ indexes the time step, $\delta$ is the step size, and $U_{\tau} \sim {\mathcal N}(0,I)$ is the Gaussian white noise.
+Since $f_{\theta}$ is a differentiable function, the term of gradient of $\mathcal{E}_{\theta}(X_{\tau})$ with respect to $X$ can be efficiently computed via back-propagation.
+As to MCMC initialization, the following are three options.
+(1) Initialize long-run non-persistent MCMC from noise point clouds.
+(2) Initialize persistent MCMC from noise point clouds, and within each subsequent learning iteration, run a finite-step MCMC starting from the synthesized point cloud generated in the previous learning iteration.
+(3) Following Contrastive Divergence \cite{hinton2002training}, one may initialize the MCMC from the training examples sampled from the training data set within each learning iteration.